-As of December 31, 2017, we had \$312.2 million of federal and \$143.0 million of state net operating loss carryforwards available to reduce future taxable income, which will begin to expire in 2031 for federal and 2030 for state tax purposes.
-As of December 31, 2017, we also had \$289.3 million of foreign net operating loss carryforwards available to reduce future taxable income, which will carryforward indefinitely.
+As of December 31, 2018, we had \$923.6 million of federal and \$403.5 million of state net operating loss carryforwards available to reduce future taxable income.
+Of our federal net operating loss carryforwards, \$307.4 million will begin to expire in 2031 and \$616.2 million will carryforward indefinitely, while state net operating losses begin to expire in 2029.
+As of December 31, 2018, we also had \$265.1 million of foreign net operating loss carryforwards available to reduce future taxable income, which will carryforward indefinitely.
 In addition, we had \$22.9 million of foreign acquired net operating losses, which will carryforward indefinitely.
+In addition, we had \$22.9 million of foreign acquired net operating losses, which will carryforward indefinitely.
 It is possible that we will not generate taxable income in time to use these net operating loss carryforwards before their expiration or at all.
 Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change attributes, such as research tax credits, to offset its post-change income may be limited.
 In general, an "ownership change" will occur if there is a cumulative change in our ownership by "5-percent shareholders" that exceeds 50 percentage points over a rolling three-year period.
 Similar rules may apply under state tax laws.
-We performed a study for the period through December 31, 2017 and determined that no ownership changes exceeding 50 percentage points had occurred.
-Our ability to use net operating loss and tax credit carryforwards to reduce future taxable income and liabilities may be subject to annual limitations as a result of ownership changes from January 1, 2018 and subsequent years.
+We performed a study for the period through December 31, 2018 and determined that no ownership changes exceeding 50 percentage points had occurred.
+Our ability to use net operating loss and tax credit carryforwards to reduce future taxable income and liabilities may be subject to annual limitations as a result of ownership changes from January 1, 2019 and subsequent years.